 The QCA's recommended that Sunwater undertake options analysis according to cost materiality.
-This, along with Sunwater's actions taken in relation to the recommendation are summarised in Table 18.
+The full recommendation, along with Sunwater's actions taken in relation to the recommendation are summarised in Table 19.

-Table 18 Options Analysis for Material Renewals Expenditure
+Table 19 Options Analysis for Material Renewals Expenditure